Abdisalam Hadliye: Central Bank of Somalia

-On 17 January 2013, Omer was appointed the new Governor of the Central Bank of Somalia by incumbent President Hassan Sheikh Mohamud.
+On 17 January 2013, Hadliye was appointed the new Governor of the Central Bank of Somalia by incumbent President Hassan Sheikh Mohamud.
 His duties include restructuring the monetary authority.

-In order to facilitate the task of post-conflict reconstruction and development, Omer announced in May 2013 that the Central Bank would replace the provisional licences it is issuing to commercial banks with full licenses by the end of the year.
+In order to facilitate the task of post-conflict reconstruction and development, Omer Hadliye announced in May 2013 that the Central Bank would replace the provisional licences it is issuing to commercial banks with full licenses by the end of the year.
 The provisional licences are intended to familiarize commercial banks with the general banking regulations, including anti-money laundering rules, that must be complied with once full licences are issued.
 Several foreign banks are reportedly already interested in acquiring the permits.

-For policy making, Omer also indicated that the Central Bank was collecting data to ascertain price levels and other indicators related to the growing informal economy.
+For policy making, Omer Hadliye also indicated that the Central Bank was collecting data to ascertain price levels and other indicators related to the growing informal economy.

 Additionally, he announced that the Somali government was planning on releasing a new currency to replace the Somali shilling.
 The shilling had strengthened by around 80% after the eviction of insurgents from Mogadishu in 2011.
 However, it was in short supply since it was last printed prior to 1991.
 The International Monetary Fund is expected to provide support in this endeavour, as it formally recognized the Somali government in April 2013.

-Omer also stated that the Central Bank would resume debt sales after a period of around 24 months, including treasury bills.
+Hadliye also stated that the Central Bank would resume debt sales after a period of around 24 months, including treasury bills.